Z3R0th-13/LinEnum/README.md

 # LinEnum
-Just a very simple bash script to enumerate Linux flie systems when you first get on target.
-This does not look for kernel vulnerabilities and is far from perfect.
+Simple bash script to enumerate Linux machines when you first get on target.
+Very useful in CTF exercises when you're not looking for kernel vulnerabilities.